elringus/bootsharp/README.md

 # Use C# in web apps with comfort

 Bootsharp streamlines consuming .NET C# apps and libraries in web projects.
-It's ideal for building web applications, where domain (backend) is authored in .NET C#, while the UI (frontend) is a standalone TypeScript project.
+It's ideal for building web applications, where domain (backend) is authored in .NET C#, while the UI (frontend) is a standalone TypeScript or JavaScript project.
+Think of it as [Embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) for C++ or [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) for Rust.

 ![](https://raw.githubusercontent.com/elringus/bootsharp/main/docs/public/img/banner.png)